Leave the Two Lovebirds Alone

-- Amelia does this with Zelgadis to give Lina and Gourry room after the first part of a fight with the second season's first Big Bad Halcyform.
+- Slayers: Amelia does this with Zelgadis to give Lina and Gourry room after a fight with Halcyform.

-- After stumbling upon a romantic moment between his new Heterosexual Life Partner and said partner's Victorious Childhood Friend in Part 1 of JoJo's Bizarre Adventure, Speedwagon wisely decides to withdraw cooly.
+- JoJo's Bizarre Adventure: After stumbling upon a romantic moment between his new Heterosexual Life Partner and said partner's Victorious Childhood Friend in Part 1, Speedwagon wisely decides to withdraw cooly.